High school students: Earn college credit in the Great Smoky Mountains!

 The Great Smokies Experience is a one-of-a-kind, credit-bearing, college class experience for high school students entering their junior and senior years.
-Created and administered by professional educators from Maryville College, The Great Smoky Mountains Institute at Tremont, and the Mountain Challenge Program, this is a week-and-a-half long program where you will experience the great outdoors through hands-on experience and getting up close and personal with nature.
+Created and administered by professional educators from Maryville College, The Great Smoky Mountains Institute at Tremont, and the Mountain Challenge Program, this is a ten-day program where you will experience the great outdoors through hands-on experience and getting up close and personal with nature.

 Participants who successfully complete this program will earn credit for a three-hour Introduction to Environmental Issues (ENV 101) class from Maryville College, a high quality, student-friendly liberal arts college with a family-like environment, just a short drive away from the Great Smoky Mountains National Park.

 Students will spend most of this class living and camping at Tremont in the national park, and the remaining time living on campus at Maryville College.
 Although the Great Smoky Mountains National Park is the cornerstone of this experience, students will also take a canoe trip to the Tellico Reservoir, hike in the Maryville College Woods, and take excursions to other significant sites.
 This comparative focus will allow students to reflect on different natural resource management philosophies and their consequences.

 The second annual Great Smokies Experience took place from Friday, July 18 to Sunday, July 27, 2014.
 Stay tuned for information about next year's program!

 Please take a look at our frequently asked questions or email Dr. Doug Sofer, Coordinator of the Great Smokies Experience, at firstname.lastname@example.org if you want to learn more about this exciting opportunity or if you have other questions whatsoever.